Ars legendi Awards

 The Ars legendi Award is one of the core elements in the Stifterverband's programmatic focus on raising the status of academic teaching.
 In addition, the quality of teaching is to be established as a central quality criterion for universities and profiled as a strategic goal of university quality management.

-The current calls for entries for the Ars legendi Teaching Award can be found on the Stifterverband’s website.
+The current call for entries for the Ars legendi Teaching Award can be found on the Stifterverband’s website.

 Ars legendi Departmental Awards

-Ars legendi departmental awards are awarded in four disciplines:
+Ars legendi departmental awards are awarded in various disciplines:

 - Mathematics and Natural Sciences: In 2013, the Stifterverband, the German Mathematical Society, the German Physical Society, the German Chemical Society and the Association for Biology, Biosciences & Biomedicine in Germany offered an award for excellent university teaching in mathematics and the natural sciences for the first time.
-It is endowed with a total of 20,000 euros and is awarded annually in four categories: life sciences, chemistry, mathematics and physics.
+The prize is awarded annually in four categories (life sciences, chemistry, mathematics and physics) and is endowed with 5,000 euros for each category.

-- Sports Sciences: The Stifterverband and the Departments' Association for Sports Science, in cooperation with the German Association for Sports Science, are offering the Ars legendi department award for excellent university teaching in sports science for the first time in 2017.
+- Sports Science: The Stifterverband and the Fakultätentag Sportwissenschaft, in cooperation with the German Association for Sports Science, offer the Ars legendi award for excellent university teaching in sports science.
 The prize is endowed with 10,000 euros.

-- Engineering and Computer Science: Since 2019, the department award for engineering and computer science has been awarded every two years by the Stifterverband in cooperation with the Konferenz der Fachbereichstage (KFBT) The prize is endowed with 15,000 euros.
+- Engineering and Computer Science: The Faculty Prize in Engineering and Computer Science was awarded every three years between 2011 and 2020 by the Stifterverband in cooperation with the umbrella organisation Fakultätentage (4ING).
+The prize was endowed with 25,000 euros.

 TUM's Awardees